UbiquityRobotics/ubiquity_main/blog/drafts/Raspberry-Pi-Cam.md

 Debian Linux distribution.
-While the debian package formats are the same between both the Ubuntu and Raspian Linux distributions, the underlaying Debian packages are *NOT* 100% interoperable.
+While the debian package formats are the same between both the Ubuntu and Raspian Linux distributions, the underlaying Debian packages are *NOT* 100% inter-operable.
 Sometimes the Ubuntu Linux distribution installs files in a different location than the Raspian distribution does.
 This is great fun.